Don’t we all wish there were more than 24 hours in a day?

 It takes an average of 66 days to build a habit, so I always start small.
 You’ll rarely see through a drastic change for long enough to make a habit, so work backward from the goal you’d actually like to achieve.

-Why it works: Morning routines help create a routine for work, too — you get into the habit of maintaining your workflows.
-Research shows that disrupted morning routines negatively affect workers’ sense of calm and their energy levels.
+Why it works: Morning routines get you into the habit of maintaining your workflows.
+But remember: Disrupted morning routines can negatively affect your sense of calm and energy levels.

 3. Prioritize the Tasks at Hand